zeldaret/mm/docs/STYLE.md

 ### Booleans

 If a function returns only `0` or `1`, and is used as a boolean (i.e. in conditionals), replace the returns by `false` and `true`.
-(We do not use `bool`, partly because is a C99 thing, and partly because the original has used almost any integer type as a boolean return at some point!)
+(We do not use `bool`, partly because is a C99 thing, and partly because the original has used almost every integer type as a boolean return at some point!)

 ### Floats